Merhavia (kibbutz): Ottoman period

 According to Denys Pringle, al-Fula, the Arab village, seems to have existed until the end of the sixteenth century.

 In 1799, during Napoleon's Syrian campaign, the Battle of Mount Tabor was fought around Al-Fuleh.

 In 1816, James Silk Buckingham described Fooli as a village.
 He observed there the remains of a large building, which he presumed was "Saracen".
 By the water wells he found two covers for sarcophagi, one was ornamented with sculptures.
 There were several other settlements in sight, all populated by Muslims.

 In 1838, Edward Robinson described both Al-Fuleh and the adjacent Afuleh as "deserted".

 In 1859 Al-Fuleh had 64 inhabitants, and the tillage was 14 feddans, according to the English consul Rogers.
 William McClure Thomson, in a book published the same year, noted that both El Fuleh and the adjacent Afuleh, were "both now deserted, though both were inhabited twenty-five years ago when I first passed this way."
 Thomson blamed their desertion on the bedouin.

 In 1875 Victor Guérin noted the remains of multicoloured mosaics by Bir Fouleh.
 At this time, Al-Fuleh was the home of 15 Arab families.

-According to Palmer (1881), the place was earlier named in Arabic al-Fuleh ("The beans"), also rendered as El Fuleh, al-Fula etc. In 1882, the PEF's Survey of Western Palestine (SWP) described Al-Fuleh as a small adobe village, "with a few stone houses in the middle.
-It stands on a swell of ground, and is surrounded by corn land, and has marshy ground to the north.
+According to Palmer (1881), the place was earlier named in Arabic al-Fuleh ('the beans'), also rendered as El Fuleh, al-Fula etc. In 1882, the PEF's Survey of Western Palestine (SWP) described Al-Fuleh as a small adobe village, "with a few stone houses in the middle.
+It stands on a swell of ground, surrounded by cornland, and has marshy ground to the north.
 The water supply is from wells west of the village.
 Round the site are remains of the ancient Crusader fosse."
 The Survey noted a ruined church about 200 meters SSE of the castle, which probably was the remains of the Crusader parish church.
-However, these remains were destroyed in 1939-1940.
+These remains were destroyed in 1939-1940.

 A population list from about 1887 showed that Fuleh had about 300 inhabitants; all Muslims.

 In 1910-11, Elias Sursock of Lebanon sold 10,000 dunums around the village of al-Fula, to the Jewish National Fund, part of the Sursock Purchases.
 The Palestinian peasants refused to leave the land and the qaimaqam (district governor) of Nazareth, Shukri al-Asali fought to overturn the sale, and refused to finalize the transaction.
 The villagers themselves sent a petition to the grand vizier complaining of the oppressive use of arbitrary power (tahakkum).
-In particular they claimed that Ilyas Sursuk and a middleman had sold their land to people, whom they called 'Zionists' and 'sons of the religion of Moses,' (siyonist musevi) who were not Ottoman subjects, and that the sale would deprive 1,000 villagers of their livelihoods.
+In particular, they claimed that Ilyas Sursuk and a middleman had sold their land to people, whom they called 'Zionists' and 'sons of the religion of Moses,' (siyonist musevi) who were not Ottoman subjects, and that the sale would deprive 1,000 villagers of their livelihoods.